 - At the top of the navigation bar, click Old EMR Scheduling.

-- In the left-side navigation bar, click Notebook.
+- In the navigation bar on the left, click Notebook.

 - Click New notebook or

-- Input the name and select the default type.
-The associated cluster is optional.
+- Enter a name and select the default type.
+Associating a cluster is optional.
 Click OK to create a notebook.

-Three types are supported for a notebook task.
-Spark can be used to write scala spark codes.
-Spark SQL can be used to write SQL statements supported by Spark.
-Hive can be used to write SQL statements supported by Hive.
+Three types of notebook task are supported.
+Spark can be used to write Scala code, Spark SQL can be used to write SQL statements supported by Spark, and Hive can be used to write SQL statements supported by Hive.

-- An associated cluster must be a created cluster of EMR-2.3 or later, and has no less than three nodes, each with at least 4 cores and 8 GB of memory.
+- An associated cluster must be E-MapReduce 2.3 or later and have no less than three nodes, each with at least 4 cores and 8 GB of memory.
 You can also associate the cluster before running the task.